bioteam/protcast/README.md

 ```

 ## `training-scripts`
-Scripts that can build networks.
+Scripts to build Keras models.

+- Feature vector name: There are multiple feature vectors that can be
+  generated from a protein sequence such as ctriad, PAAC or SPMAP.

 ## `utility-scripts`
 Useful scripts.